leonardehrenfried/python-sdk/README.rst

 Examples
 --------

-Receive data stream for 10 seconds, from one of your WunderBar sensors (device).
+Receive a 10 second data stream, from one of your WunderBar sensors (device).
 In the example below the device does not have to be a public one in order to be used.
 You can obtain your device IDs e.g. from the `relayr Dashboard`: